carecon/openhab2-addons/addons/binding/org.openhab.binding.mihome/README.md

 * Install the binding
 * Setup Gateway to be discoverable

-    1. Add Gateway 2 to your WiFi Network
+    1. Add Gateway 2 or 3 to your WiFi Network
     1. Install Mi Home app from [Google Play](https://play.google.com/store/apps/details?id=com.xiaomi.smarthome) or [AppStore](https://itunes.apple.com/app/mi-home-xiaomi-for-your-smarthome/id957323480) (your phone may need to be changed to English language first)
     1. Set your region to Mainland China under Settings -> Locale (seems to be required)
     1. Update gateway (maybe multiple times)